PyConPL/Book/2015/presentations/Building_better_machine_learning_model_Power_of_ensembles/text.md

 | 0           | 1       |      1            | 1  |

 A key point to be stressed again is that model diversity is important.
-If the models were similar, the output would've been similar and there would've been no improvement i the output.
+If the models were similar, the output would've been similar and there would've been no improvement in the output.

 ###Advantages
  Some of the advantages of using ensemble models are: